-The article, ‘Prayer and the War’, was written by Rev. Robert Venn Faithfull Davies, and reveals the attitudes of the time towards faith and the conflict.
+The article, ‘Prayer and the War’, was written by Rev. Robert Venn Faithfull Davies (pictured above), and reveals the attitudes of the time towards faith and the conflict.
 Faithfull Davies writes: ’The war has given a tremendous impetus to prayer.
 The testimony of those who have gone forth to fight for us is, I think, pretty unanimous.
 Men are praying there who have never prayed before, or who perhaps have forgotten even the very way of praying, or who have of set purpose ceased to pray.
 Out there, they have come face to face with realities, and there is an immense volume of prayer going up.’

 Faithfull Davies had direct experience of the realities of the war.
 His son Gilbert was in hospital as he wrote, after having his arm shattered on the Western Front near Loos, in Flanders.
 Gilbert returned to the front a year later, and was killed leading an attack on the German lines at Arras in April 1917.

 Questions about the credibility of prayer were prevalent during the war, and the majority of Faithfull Davies’s article speaks to this issue.
 He says: ‘Now there is a difficulty, which seems to be a very considerable one to some minds.
 It is this: They say, “Yes, there is an immense amount of prayer going up from England, the Allied countries and the Colonies, an immense volume of prayer asking for victory for our arms.
 But there are praying men and women amongst the Germans, too, and they are praying that victory may come to them!”’